sdfxai/SDFXBridgeForComfyUI/README.md

 # SDFXBridgeForComfyUI - ComfyUI Custom Node for SDFX Integration

+## :exclamation: Important :exclamation:

+If ComfyUI is not installed on your computer we strongly recommand you to follow the instructions directly on [SDFX](https://github.com/sdfxai/sdfx) and close this page.

 ## Overview

 SDFXBridgeForComfyUI is a custom node designed for seamless integration between ComfyUI and SDFX.
 This custom node allows users to make ComfyUI compatible with [SDFX](https://github.com/sdfxai/sdfx) when running the ComfyUI instance on their local machines.